jamiemori/jamiemori.github.io/_posts/articles/2015-05-03-Making A Simple Subtractive Synthesizer Plug-in With JUCE Part 1.md

   </a>
 </figure>

 Finally, go to <strong> Debug </strong>.
 It should look something like this.
-If you plan on building a 64-bit VST plug-in, modify <strong> Architecture </strong> to x64.
+If you plan on building a 64-bit VST plugin, modify <strong> Architecture </strong> to x64.
 Otherwise, leave it as 32-bit.

 <figure>
   <!-- <a href="/images/visualstudio.png"> -->